HansGan/ETH-AVAX-Smart-Contract-Management-Project/README.md

 ## Description

 The project revolves around integrating a frontend design for a smart contract and connecting to a metamask account to perform simple functions such as withdraw and deposit of ETH.
-Functions such as getUSD_Balance() was added to this project to display the USD equivalent of the balance extracted by the getBalance() function
+Functions such as getUSD_Balance() was added to this project to display the USD equivalent of the balance extracted by the getBalance()function.

+The Assessment.sol file defines the smart contract, you'll find numerous functions here, the main interactive functions here that you can use is the deposit and withdraw.
+These functions, from the name itself allows you to deposit or withdraw ETH from your metamask.
+As a requirement for this project, an additional function was included in the contract and this is the getUSD_Balance() which is an informative function to allow the user to view the equivelent amount of balance he/she currently has to USD.
+At the time of this making, 1 ETH was equivalent to approximately 3383 USD.

+On the other hand, the index.js is responsible for the front-end allowing the user to interact with the smart contract graphically.
+This was updated to compensate for the changes in the smart contract which is the addition of getUSD_Balance() function.
+To display its output this was implemented:
+``const getUSD_Balance = async() => {
+    if(atm){
+      setUSD_Balance((await atm.getUSD_Balance()).toNumber())
+    }
+  }  ``

 ## Getting Started

 ### Executing program

-After cloning the github, you will want to do the following to get the code running on your computer.
+Choose an IDE to run the code.
+In this case, I utilized Visual Studio Code as my IDE (You may download the IDE at https://code.visualstudio.com/Download).
+Clone this repository and you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code